M-Mohtashami/rickandmorty-gql/README.md

 To install and run the app locally, please follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/rick-and-morty-app.git`
+1. Clone the repository: `git clone https://github.com/your-username/rickandmorty-gql.git`
-2. Navigate to the project directory: `cd rick-and-morty-app`
+2. Navigate to the project directory: `cd rickandmorty-gql`
 3. Install the dependencies: `yarn install`

 ## Usage